 According to Traditional Chinese Medicine (TCM), true health is achieved when there is a harmonious balance of yin and yang in the body.
 As a philosophy, yin and yang are opposing but complementary forces, with yin being the dark side and yang the bright side.
 This applies to everything in the universe, including our bodies.

-In TCM, yin organs include the liver, heart, spleen, lungs and kidneys and are responsible for producing, transforming, regulating and storing fundamental substances such as qi, blood and body fluids.
+In TCM, yin organs include the liver, heart, spleen, lungs, and kidneys and are responsible for producing, transforming, regulating, and storing fundamental substances such as qi (pronounced "chee"), blood, and body fluids.
 On the other hand, yang organs are responsible for digesting food and transmitting nutrients to the body.

 Addiction, then, is a prime example of disharmony as the yin organs are completely depleted and the yang is in sympathetic overdrive.
 However, unlike Western medicine whose solution is to add prescription drugs to the body (which further depletes the body), TCM seeks to nourish the qi in order to restore equilibrium.